brunobord/vousetesleheros/docs/yaml_specs.rst

 * ``text``: the text of the link
 * ``next``: the target of the link. that is to say, the name of the next web page the players would reach if they make this choice.
+* ``notes`` : adding notes.
+These notes will be displayed as a pop-in, When you'll click on the "OK" button, the players will be redirected to the ``next`` page.

 .. note::

     Please note that the "next" content is the name of the page, without the ".html" or  ".yaml" file extension.

 Alternate templating
 --------------------